Damage Assessment

 - Damage to the public sector- Public Assistance

-Damage assessment provides estimates on numbers of displaced persons, person in shelters, persons injured, fatalities and structural losses.
+Damage assessment provides estimates on the number of displaced persons, persons in shelters, persons injured, fatalities, and structural losses.

 Structural losses are evaluated on 4 criteria: